isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Sports and Games (Floorball).md

 The CCA-Floorball programme has proven to be an effective way to help our students develop personal qualities such as teamwork, self-discipline and leadership skills.
 Both our boys’ and girls’ teams compete in the National ‘B’ and ‘C’ Division competitions.
 Our players are trained by professional coaches, supported by a strong group of dedicated alumni, who are passionate about raising the standard of the sport in the school.

-**Achievements**
+**Achievements**&nbsp;

 2019

-*   Girls – 2nd placing for SFA ‘B’ Division Floorball Competition (Plate Category)
+*   Girls – 2nd&nbsp;placing for SFA ‘B’ Division Floorball Competition (Plate Category)

 2018

-*   Boys – 3rd placing for SFA ‘B’ Division Competition (Plate Category)
+*   Boys – 3rd&nbsp;placing for SFA ‘B’ Division Competition (Plate Category)
 *   Girls – National ‘B’ Division Floorball Competition – National Top 12

 **Training Programmes**

 1\.
 Elementary Training Programme

-This programme introduces the students to the basic Floorball methodology, e.g. principles and skills to dribble, pass, shoot and defend, as well as fitness training to improve stamina and footwork.
+This programme introduces the students to the basic Floorball methodology, e.g. principles and skills to&nbsp;dribble, pass, shoot and defend, as well as fitness training to improve stamina and footwork.

 Additional training sessions are organised in preparation for competitions.
 Regular friendly matches are also arranged to help our players to gain more game experience.
 The school supports students who are keen on participating in external 3v3 competitions to give them further exposure to the sport.